WebAssembly/spec/document/core/valid/conventions.rst

 The skeleton of a sound and complete algorithm for type-checking instruction sequences according to this specification is provided in the :ref:`appendix <algo-valid>`.

-.. index:: ! context, function type, table type, memory type, global type, value type, result type, index space, module, function
+.. index:: ! context, function type, table type, memory type, exception type, global type, value type, result type, index space, module, function, exception
 .. _context:

 Contexts